danidee10/django-notifs/README.md

 - Emails
 - RabbitMQ

 It's very easy to extend and write your own custom delivery channel(s).
-Checkout <a href="#delivery-channels">Writing custom delivery channels</a>
+Checkout <a href="#delivery-channels">Writing custom delivery channels</a> to learn how to write your own delivery channel.

 django-notifs uses <a href="#celery">Celery</a> to process notifications in the background so requests don't block and you can queue and retry failed notifications.

 ## Installation

-Get it from pip with
+Get it from pip with:

 ```bash
 pip install django-notifs